tier4/caret_report/check_callback_sub/README.md

-# Scripts to check subscription callbacks
+# Scripts to check subscription callback health

 ## What is created